 5.1.1.
 Emerald Lake Lodge

-In terms of the ” free from technology” arena, this lodge has fulfilled all the conditions.
-The rooms of this lodge neither have televisions nor mobile networks, so you can completely take a break from your busy life.
+This lodge has fulfilled all the conditions in terms of the โ free from technologyโ arena.
+The rooms of this lodge neither have televisions nor mobile networks so that you can take a break from your busy life.

 5.2.
 Wapta Falls

-This fall is smaller than Takakkaw falls standing at a height of 98 feet.
-Wapta Falls is located on the Kicking Horse River in Yoho National Park and is the largest waterfall on this river.
+This fall is smaller than Takakkaw Falls, standing at a height of 98 feet.
+Wapta Falls is located on the Kicking Horse River in Yoho National Park and is the largest waterfall.

-Wapta Falls is easily accessible by a half an hour’s hike from the Trans Canada Highway.
-This is a safe and easy hike which suitable for the whole family.
+Wapta Falls is accessible by a half-hour hike from the Trans Canada Highway.
+This safe and easy hike is suitable for the whole family.

 The name Wapta Falls is derived from the icefield that feeds both Takakkaw Falls and Wapta Falls.